This article is part of the Scala knowledge bits Series.

 - Class: A collection of methods, values.
 Built with parameter(s).
 Instantiated to an object via the keyword

 - Object: An instance of a class built with specific parameters.

 - Instantiate: The action of creating an object from a class.

-- New: The keyword used in Scala to instantiate a class.
+new: The keyword used in Scala to instantiate a class and make an object.